Graphic design is a crucial practice in modern brand building.

 Companies, government groups, non-profits, and countless other organizations rely on graphical creations to send important messages to their audience.
 Whether you’re creating a logo, or building an entire advertising campaign, all groups need to invest in graphic design eventually.

-Some studies suggest that as of 2021, the global graphic design market is worth around $41.8 billion, with consistent growth happening every year.
+According to studies, in 2021 the global graphic design market was worth around $41.8 billion, with consistent growth happening every year.

 Key Graphic Design Statistics – Editor’s Choices